The John Wesley Fellowship Program

 The expense of the program is more than justified in light of the influence professors have.
 They affect hundreds of future ministers during their careers.
 The possibilities for Church renewal are exciting!

 From the point of view of the students, the Fellowship program is absolutely necessary.
 The cost of graduate school has skyrocketed.
 Tuition, not counting books, fees, room or board, easily exceeds $15,000 annually.
 By the time students obtain their doctoral degree, debts can surpass $60,000.
 This level of debt is very difficult for modestly paid professors to repay.

 The Harry Denman Fellowship Program

-In partnership with The Foundation for Evangelism, AFTE also has available one fellowship per year for scholars in the United Methodist tradition who are pursuing doctoral studies in evangelism and related disciplines.
-The fellowship is intended to encourage and equip individuals who might one day teach evangelism in United Methodist or Wesleyan-tradition colleges and seminaries, and who are committed to the classical Christian faith and spiritual renewal of the church.
+In partnership with The Foundation for Evangelism, AFTE also has available one fellowship for scholars in the Wesleyan tradition who are pursuing doctoral studies in evangelism and related disciplines.
+The fellowship is intended to encourage and equip individuals who might one day teach evangelism in Wesleyan-tradition colleges and seminaries, and who are committed to the classical Christian faith and spiritual renewal of the Church.

 The funding for Denman Fellows is consistent with those of the John Wesley Fellows, and Denman Fellows participate fully in all of the activities of the John Wesley Fellows program.

-Candidates interested in the Denman Fellows program should apply using the standard application form on this website for the John Wesley Fellowship, and include a separate one-page description of how your doctoral study is connected to the study and practice of evangelism.
+Candidates interested in the Denman Fellows program apply using the standard application form for the John Wesley Fellowship, and include a separate one-page description of how your doctoral study is connected to the study and practice of evangelism.

 The Christmas Conference